Best Pintxos in San Sebastian

 Garlic potatoes| ©Kike on tour

-I'm going to the center of San Sebastian to take you to one of the most typical pintxo bars in the city.
-The Ciaboga bar is located at number 9 Easo Street and is famous throughout Donostia for its garlic potatoes.
+I'm going to the center of San Sebastian to take you to one of the most typical pintxo bars in the city, the Ciaboga bar is famous throughout Donostia for its garlic potatoes.
 Although it may seem a simple dish, no one has been able to perfectly imitate the delicious sauce that covers the potatoes, made with parsley, garlic, olive oil and cayenne.

 This irresistible dish is one of my favorite pintxos in San Sebastian, but the Ciaboga bar also has other delicious dishes, such as octopus brochette, potato omelette or stuffed mushrooms.

 4. Pastrami sandwiches at El Bombín bar

-Pastrami Sanduiche| ©Marie Marie Bakery
+Pastrami Sandwich| ©Marie Marie Bakery

-Pastrami Sanduiche| ©Marie Marie Bakery
+Pastrami Sandwich| ©Marie Marie Bakery

 In case you are a beer lover, I recommend you to accompany your pintxo with a good beer of the many that are in the bar.
 As a tapa, you have to try the very famous corned beef pastrami sandwich.
 If you like Japanese food, you will be happy to know that there is a sushi menu.

-5. La Txalupa at Bergara bar
+5. Txalupa from Bergara bar

-Pintxos at the table| ©Jaliker
+Pintxos bar| ©Jaliker

-Pintxos at the table| ©Jaliker
+Pintxos bar| ©Jaliker

 In addition to this pintxo, I also recommend the cod ajoarriero, the scallop au gratin, the duck delights and the Itxaso, which is nothing more than a monkfish medallion accompanied by a seafood cream.